 What Do the Vahanas of Gods Represent?

 The Hindu Gods and their vahanas are the energies of various living creatures.
 Every God is in charge of the energy he/she rides.
 They show negative and positive traits.
-We need to incorporate the positive ones, leaving the negative ones behind.
+We need to incorporate the positive ones and leave the negative ones behind.
 The Gods have tamed their vahanas to make them realize the meaning of spirituality.

 Frequently Asked Questions (FAQs)